-The provision of the additional Pupil Premium TA employed across all year groups has enabled more quality first teaching and high impact interventions across the school.
+Data from KS1 and KS2 tests and assessments suggest that the progress and attainment of the school's disadvantaged pupils in 2021/22 was below our expectations.
+Our analysis suggests that the reason for this is primarily the ongoing impact of COVID-19.
+The provision of the additional Pupil Premium TA employed across all year groups has supported our teachers to provide quality first teaching to all children and also teach high impact interventions across the school.
 Interventions in reading, writing, spelling, GPS and maths has addressed some key learning barriers.